CEA Barcelona Center Faculty

 Spanish Language & Literature

-Adelaida Martín Bosque teaches Spanish Language & Literature at the CEA Global Campus in Barcelona.
+Adelaida Martín Bosque teaches Spanish Language & Literature at CEA Barcelona Center.
 Ms. Martín lived in Italy for five years, where she taught Spanish at both the University of Milan and the Instituto Cervantes.
 She also has experience in educational training and the creation of materials for teaching Spanish to foreign language students.
 She also trains teachers at Cálamo & Cran.

 While studying her degree in Hispanic Philology, she realized that she wanted to teach Spanish as a foreign language.
 In fact, she has been teaching since 1998.
 She earned a Masters Degree in teaching Spanish as a Foreign Language from the University Complutense of Madrid and is currently preparing her doctoral dissertation in Applied Linguistics at the University Pompeu Fabra.